Kari Ann Peniche: Early life and modeling career

 Peniche has two younger brothers.
+She is of Portuguese and Spanish descent.
 After their parents divorced, the three siblings lived with their mother, who was an extreme perfectionist (especially about schoolwork).
 Peniche attended a modeling class at age twelve.
 After briefly moving the family to Houston, Texas, Peniche's mother remarried and moved them to a home on Blue Lake in Fairview, Oregon.
 At age 16, Peniche won a six-week contract to model in Korea.
 She returned for another six-week stint at age 18.

 Peniche attended Portland Lutheran High School in Gresham, Oregon, where she was a cheerleader.
 She graduated in 2002, and later attended Portland State University and took classes through UCLA Extension.

 In a 2008 interview with Steppin' Out magazine, Peniche claimed that she was sexually abused as a minor, teenage model, and beauty queen; also physically abused by a former boyfriend.

 Career

 Peniche won the Miss Oregon Teen USA 2002 title in November 2001.
 She competed in the Miss Teen USA 2002 pageant but did not place.
 At the end of her reign she crowned Tami Farrell as the new Miss Oregon Teen USA.
 The following year she represented Oregon in the Miss United States Teen pageant, which she won.
 She was crowned November 10, 2003, in Chapel Hill, North Carolina.
 Peniche was considered an unconventional pageant winner, for her fashion and career choices.

 She was later stripped of her Miss United States Teen title after appearing nude in Playboy magazine.
-Peniche stated that she did not think there would be any issue, since: she claimed that nothing in her beauty pageant contract prohibited her from doing nude modeling; and, her Playboy issue was not published for sale until after her reign had ended.
+Peniche stated that she did not think there would be any issue; she claimed that nothing in her beauty pageant contract prohibited her from doing nude modeling, and the Playboy issue in question was not sold until after her reign had ended.

 Peniche went on to host Xtreem, a Seattle-based, cable television program featuring local bands and extreme sports; and, the Boom Boom Huck Jam event.
 She acted in Small Change, an independent film produced in Seattle, and has appeared in other movies and TV shows.
 She also launched a line of bikinis called "Strung Out" at Portland Fashion Week.